platomo/test-python-app-action/README.md

 ## Required Permissions

-This Action requires access to the source code to perform tests, linting, and type checking.
+This action requires access to the source code to execute tests, linting, and type analysis.